 Meaning

-In the quote “In my view, far from deserving condemnation for their courageous reporting, the New York Times, the Washington Post and other newspapers should be commended for serving the purpose that the Founding Fathers saw so clearly.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.
+The message behind “In my view, far from deserving condemnation for their courageous reporting, the New York Times, the Washington Post and other newspapers should be commended for serving the purpose that the Founding Fathers saw so clearly.” revolves around courage.
+It suggests that bravery means acting despite fear, making it relatable to many people's experiences.

 Theme